LMU-MSBA/bsan-6080-google-play/README.md

 Final Presentation Link:

 ## 6.4 Review Project [↑](https://github.com/LMU-MSBA/bsan-6080-google-play#table-of-content)
-Experiance Documentation:
+Experience Documentation:

-What should we start doing?
+What should we start doing?:
-What should we spot doing?
+What should we stop doing?:
-What should we continue doing?
+What should we continue doing?: